Sophie Mahir Contemporary Artist – My Journey So Far.

 Initially I did my training at an ‘alternative’ college called Tobias School Of Art, where I studied ‘colour’ intensely for 3 years.
 There I first explored the idea of a colour having it’s own identity, and how putting them together could change their shape, size and intensity.
 Ultimately I graduated with a Teachers Qualification to teach children in Waldorf Schools.

 I went on to teach at the Brighton Steiner School for 8 years.
 Teaching painting, drawing, clay sculpture and history of art.
 Finally leaving to pursue a professional career as an artist myself.
+I remember the day I handed in my resignation letter; it was a decision I would never regret.

 When I left the security of a full-time job and registered as self-employed it was exciting.
 I could finally set my own goals, earn my own money and establish a real business.